 6. Provides Menopausal Support

 Ashwagandha acts on the endocrine system by helping with hormone balance.
-A study of 51 menopausal women supplementing with ashwagandha observed a considerable reduction in menopausal symptoms such as hot flashes, anxiety, and mood.
+A study of 51 menopausal women supplementing ashwagandha observed a considerable reduction in menopausal symptoms such as hot flashes, anxiety, and mood.

 7. Supports Graceful Aging